Игры пешком

 This was in the 90s, so it usually started like this:

-- You will have a fluffy pink tulle dress with lace at the hem, a bow on the corset and roses on the sleeves.
+- You will have a fluffy pink tulle dress with lace along the hem, a bow on the corset and roses on the sleeves.

 The comment will be published after approval by the moderator